wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;The fully realised man, spontaneously abiding in the supreme state, appears to eat, drink and so on.
 Is he aware of it, or not?

 **M:**&ensp;That in which consciousness happens, the universal consciousness or mind, we call the ether of consciousness.
 All the objects of consciousness form the universe.
 What is beyond both, supporting both, is the supreme state, a state of utter stillness and silence.
 Whoever goes there, disappears.
 It is unreachable by words, or mind.
-You may call it God, or <span class=tooltip>Parabrahman<span class=tooltiptext>The Supreme Reality.</span></span>, or Supreme Reality, but these are names given by the mind.
+You may call it God, or <span data-tippy-content="The Supreme Reality.">Parabrahman</span>, or Supreme Reality, but these are names given by the mind.
 It is the nameless, contentless, effortless and spontaneous state, beyond being and not being.

 **Q:**&ensp;But does one remain conscious?